 On this site we feel that we are filling a need for information, but in our practical navigation pages we are drilling down to a level of detail that would normally only appear in books.
 We wanted to correct some glaring errors.
 But we also feel that Wikipedia articles are the obvious ‘landing pages’ on any subject, hence also for French waterways.
 That justified my mission to go into the articles and edit as necessary or appropriate, using the experience acquired over the last 40 years.
 The point was also to add links to these pages for those who want more information.
-Examples are the Rhône-Rhine Canal
+Examples are the Rhône-Rhine Canalor, with a slightly different focus and style, the La Nouvelle branch of the Canal du Midi.

 This has been a learning experience, but also quite difficult, because Wikipedia’s strength is in having established a firewall against all forms of abuse that on first sight seems excessive.
 Once you’ve understood the principles and overcome a few obstacles, it becomes immensely satisfying to go into this universal repository and ‘do one’s best’.